-go Here we are mid-December and I am hitting my tenth month of sobriety!
-I get a lot of questions asking how I have made it this far without a re-lapse…especially because I don’t go to AA.
+Here we are mid-December and I am hitting my tenth month of sobriety!
+I get a lot of questions asking how I have made it this far without a re-lapse…especially because I don’t go to AA or a rehabilitation center such as this holistics rehab for example.
 It is because I have an arsenal of tools in what I like to call my sobriety toolbox.

 For the most part, at 10 months sober I have no inclination to slip back to my old habits.
 My life is so much better now that I am not drinking my self into a stupor every day.
 I plan to write a celebratory post on February 22, 2018 to tell you all the ways my life has changed in my first sober year.